-Elizabeth McKinnon is a highly experienced Victorian barrister.
-She is a defence lawyer who has specialised in criminal defence law for 15 years.
+Elizabeth McKinnon is a barrister who has specialised in criminal defence law for 16 years.
 She is known to be a tough advocate for her clients.
 She always fights to achieve the best results through her legal representation.

 Elizabeth is a criminal law specialist and a tough fighter for your rights.

-One phone call when legal problems first emerge can make a big difference in the outcome of a case.
+One phone call when legal problems first emerge can make a big difference to the outcome of your case.
 Things are much easier and quicker to deal with if a good lawyer is involved early on.

 If the police want to speak to you be confident to ask them why.
 You must provide your name and address if asked by police.
 The police should give you an opportunity to contact a lawyer.
 Take that opportunity and contact Elizabeth McKinnon immediately.